SNUSOR-PECT/.github/profile/README.md

-## Hi there 👋
+## Hi there 👋 by Kevin Nam

-somebody make a fancy page here plz - from kvnam
+Somebody make a fancy page here plz

 I hope to be handing this profile down to whoever is interested in running the open-source repositories in the lab.